 - Negotiate third party insurance claims and possibly reduce medical expenses

 Our attorneys have a proven track record of recovering damage settlements and costs associated with lost wages, medical bills, future reconstructive surgery, and ongoing emotional and psychological counseling. .
 Our fees are contingent on the success of your case, there are no up-front or out-of-pocket costs; you pay nothing unless we win your case.
 The integrity of our firm is unparalleled, so don’t delay in calling us at 844-977-1900 or using our online chat system for a free quote.

 After a dog attack you should seek immediate medical attention, call the police to file an incident report, and then contact us here at Lerner and Rowe.
 The statute of limitations for filing a dog bite law claim in Washington state is three years.
 After the three year period has passed you will no longer have a plausible case for our attorneys to go off of.

 If you received medical attention, make sure to keep a copy of all documents for your personal records.
 An attorney can use these medical records to help build a strong case and get you the maximum compensation you may be entitled to.

 According to Washington state law, the owner of a dog is liable for any injuries the dog inflicts, so long as the victim is in a public place or lawfully in a private place, and the victim did not provoke the dog.
 Landlords are generally projected from liability, except in cases where the landlord is the keeper or harborer of the dog.

-Contact our lawyers today.
+Contact a Seattle dog bite lawyer today.
 Call 844-977-1900 to schedule a FREE initial case review, submit an online case review form today, or chat with a live representative.